 Her second book, Black on the Block (University of Chicago Press 2007) focused on gentrification and public housing transformation in North Kenwood - Oakland on Chicago's South Side.
 The book develops the concept of "middlemen" and "middlewomen," the roles that black professionals play in working alternatively to mediate or exacerbate racial and class inequality.
 It won the Robert Park Best Book Award and a proclamation of the City of Chicago.
 Current research projects include a study of how parents negotiate school choice and how families make housing choices in Chicago.

-Pattillo is also a member of the MacArthur Foundation-funded Research Network on How Housing Matters for Families and Children.
-Pattillo is a founding board member and active participant in Urban Prep Charter Academy, the first network of all-boys public charter high schools in Chicago.
+Pattillo is a founding board member and active participant in Urban Prep Charter Academy, the first all-boys public charter high school in Chicago.

 Recent Book Publications:

 Black on the Block: The Politics of Race and Class in the City , University of Chicago Press, 2007.

 Imprisoning America: The Social Effects of Mass Incarceration , Mary Pattillo, David Weiman, and Bruce Wester, eds.
 Russell Sage Foundation Publications, 2004.